 These crispy Bean and Cheese Tacos are the perfect quick and easy meal!
 Made with just a handful of ingredients, these simple vegetarian tacos are ready in no time and are sure to become a family favorite.

-And hey, maybe they are!
+I have to admit, the first time I saw bean and cheese tacos, I thought, "Wait—aren't these quesadillas?"
+And, hey, maybe they are!
 But they're actually pretty ingenious.
 Tuck regular beans into a tortilla and you've got beans spilling out all over the place when you try to eat.

-Each of these bean and cheese tacos is filled with melty cheese, salsa, refried beans, and seasonings.
-While I used these homemade Refried Beans, you can make refried black bean tacos instead if you prefer.
-When it's time to serve them, instead of adding the toppings inside as you would with a typical taco, you either add them on top or dip the tacos into them.
+When it's time to serve your tidy tacos, instead of adding the toppings inside as you would with a typical taco, you either add them on top or dip the tacos into them.
+We love this Spicy Coleslaw on the side!

-How to Make Bean and Cheese Tacos
+Let's make Bean and Cheese Tacos together!

 You'll find detailed instructions in the printable recipe card at the end of this post.
 For now here's a step-by-step overview, complete with photos!